couchbase/indexing/secondary/docs/design/markdown/system.md

 3. Router has a guaranted delivery component called Transporter which handles the actual network transport.
 A single mutation can result in multiple messages to be sent to multiple index nodes.
 [More Details](https://github.com/couchbase/indexing/blob/master/secondary/docs/design/markdown/mutation.md).
 4. Router can occasionally send SYNC messages to [Index Manager](https://github.com/couchbase/indexing/blob/master/secondary/docs/design/overview.md#components) which enables it to calculate next [Stability Timestamp](https://github.com/couchbase/indexing/blob/master/secondary/docs/design/markdown/terminology.md) for all Indexers.
 5. For normal workflow, Indexer will accept and store the mutations in [Mutation Queue](https://github.com/couchbase/indexing/blob/master/secondary/docs/design/markdown/terminology.md).
 These mutations get processed once Index Manager decides to generate a Stability Timestamp.
 6. For Rollback scenarios, Indexer will store the mutations in [CatchUp Queue](https://github.com/couchbase/indexing/blob/master/secondary/docs/design/markdown/terminology.md).
 For complete details of rollback workflow, see [Recovery](Add Link Here).
+Catchup queue will also be used by a slow Indexer.
+7. Backfill queue will be used by Indexer for Initial Index Build.
-7. Index Manager master synchronizes with its replica to synchronously replicate Index Definition metadata, Recovery context etc.
+8. Index Coordinator master synchronizes with its replica to synchronously replicate Index Definition metadata, Recovery context etc.
-8. Index Manager communicates with all Indexers to announce new Stability Timestamp, Rollback Mode Init, collect HW timestamps for recovery etc.
+9. Index Coordinator master communicates with all Indexers to announce new Stability Timestamp, Rollback Mode Init, collect HW timestamps for recovery etc.
-9. Local Persistence for Index Manager.
+10. Local Persistence for Index Coordinator.
-10. Local Persistence for Indexer for all secondary key versions.
+11. Local Persistence for Indexer for all secondary key versions.
 All Persistent Snapshots are stored locally.

 ####Highlights
 - Indexer maintains HWT and ST at per bucket level on each node.
 In this case I1 and I2 share HWT+ST as these are from same bucket.
 I3 has its own copy.
-- Index Manager maintains ST for each bucket.
+- Index Coordinator master maintains ST for each bucket.
-- There is a single Mutation Queue(Catchup Queue) per node.
+- There is a single Mutation Queue/Catchup Queue/Backfill Queue per bucket per node.
-- Router sends periodic SYNC messages to Index Manager (based on snapshot markers?)
+- Router sends periodic SYNC messages to Index Coordinator Master(based on snapshot markers?)

-####Open Questions
-- How does Index Manager get the "Sync" messages to decide on the next Stability Timestamp
-- How does Indexer get the updated topology information to service Scan request?
-Index Manager exposes an API or from the replicated metadata file directly?
-- Does the Mutation/Catchup Queue needs to be per bucket as well?
+*For detailed execution flow and time-ordering of events, see [Mutation Execution Flow](mutation.md).*

 ###KV-Index System Diagram (Single Bucket/Index)
 ![](https://rawgithub.com/couchbase/indexing/master/secondary/docs/design/images/SystemDiagram.svg)